Rockne: US production

-On March 31, 1931, 12 days after being appointed manager of sales promotion, Knute Rockne was killed in an airplane crash.
+On March 31, 1931, 12 days after signing on as Manager of Sales Promotions, Knute Rockne was killed in an airplane crash.
 In September, 1931, George M. Graham, formerly of Willys-Overland, was named sales manager of the new Rockne Motor Corporation.
 Two models were approved for production, the "65" on 110 in wheelbase and the "75" on a 114 in wheelbase.
-The "75" was based on the Studebaker Six, while the "65" was based on designs by Vail and Cole, the two engineers under contract for Willys-Overland.
+The "75" was based on the Studebaker Six, while the "65" was entirely the design by Vail and Cole, under contract for Willys-Overland.
 The "75" was designed under Studebaker's head of engineering, Delmar "Barney" Roos.

 Production of the Rockne "75" began at South Bend on December 15, 1931.
 The smaller "65" went into production at the old E-M-F plant on Piquette Avenue in Detroit, February 22, 1932.
 This was the same plant at which the 1927 and 1928 Erskine models had been built.
 The Rockne also went into production at Studebaker's Canadian plant at Walkerville, Ontario, near Windsor.

-The 1933 Rockne line was reduced to one line, the "10".
+In 1933 the Rockne offering was reduced to just one line, the Model "10".
 The Rockne "10" was an update of the "65".
-When Studebaker went into receivership on March 18, 1933, it was decided to move production of the Rockne to the Studebaker plant in South Bend.
+When Studebaker went into receivership on March 18, 1933, it was decided to move production of the Rockne "10" to the Studebaker plant in South Bend.
 The Rockne "10" was built in South Bend from April through July, 1933.

-The Rockne "65/10" engine would replace all the six-cylinder Studebaker car engines then in production and power Studebaker Dictator and Commander cars until World War II.
+The Rockne "65/10" engine engineered by Vail and Cole would replace all the six-cylinder Studebaker car engines then in production and power Studebaker Dictator and Commander cars until World War II.
 This engine would also power postwar Commanders and Land Cruisers until the V8 became available for 1951.
 This engine would also be the larger of two six cylinder engines offered in trucks through 1960.

-Although the Rockne was not a success, its failure was a product of the times.
+Although the Rockne was not a huge success it had its moment.
+Its failure was a product of the times.
 The year 1932 was the bottom of the depression, not a good time to introduce a new name.

 Rockne abroad

-Rockne was assembled at Studebaker’s Canadian plant across the Detroit River at Walkerville, Ont.
+Rockne was assembled at Studebaker's Canadian plant across the Detroit River at Walkerville, Ontario.

-There was a small assembly production of Rockne in Scandinavia in 1932 and 1933.
+There was a small assembly production of Rockne in The Netherlands in 1932 and 1933.

 Norway: About 90 Rockne 65 and 75 were assembled by A/S Skabo Jernbanevognfabrik.

 Denmark: A small, unknown number of Rockne 65 was assembled in Copenhagen by De Forenede Automobilfabrikker A/S.